TILOS-AI-Institute/MacroPlacement/README.md

 # **MacroPlacement**
 **MacroPlacement** is an open, transparent effort to provide a public, baseline implementation of [Google Brain's Circuit Training](https://github.com/google-research/circuit_training) (Morpheus) deep RL-based placement method.
 We will provide (1) testcases in open enablements, along with multiple EDA tool flows; (2) implementations of missing or binarized elements of Circuit Training; (3) reproducible example macro placement solutions produced by our implementation; and (4) post-routing results obtained by full completion of the place-and-route flow using both proprietary and open-source tools.

-## **Table of Content**
+## **Table of Contents**
   <!-- - [Reproducible Example Solutions](#reproducible-example-solutions) -->
   - [Testcases](#testcases)
   - [Enablements](#enablements)